BasLangenberg/Homecooked.nl/content/about.md

 meta = "false"
 +++

- I'm terrible at writing about pages
+Hi there!

-So my name is Bas.
-I'm living in the town of Voorschoten, near Leiden, The Netherlands.
+My name is Bas.
+I'm living in the town of Voorschoten, which is near Leiden in The Netherlands.
 Originally, I am from Bergen op Zoom, which is in the south of the Netherlands.
-I am an integration consultant for [SynTouch](https://www.syntouch.nl).
-To put it in short, I help my customers to work out how complex IT systems can exchange information in the best way.
+I am a Solution Architect, working for [SynTouch](https://www.syntouch.nl).
+I am helping my customers with managing complex, cloud based IT systems, and make sure they scale in the future.
+Currently, I am working mostly with Microsoft Azure, but I try to not have too strong opinions on which technology solutions I use.

 I've started out working remote techical support for J.D.
 Edwards.
 Due to the fact that this ERP suite is running on a lot of systems, I gained experience with all kind of operating systems, databases, application servers.
-I also got a lot of exposure in managing incidents and keeping customers happy
+I also got a lot of exposure in managing incidents and keeping customers happy.

 After doing this for over 7 years, I decided I wanted to be a consultant.
 I became a Oracle Fusion Middleware consultant with a focus on WebLogic, after which I moved into general integration.
-Still doing a lot of Oracle at the moment, but I am excited to what's next.
+For the last couple of years, my focus was mostly with Microsoft Azure, on which we run complex microservice applications with container orchestration systems.
+All managed as infrastructure-as-code!

 As the world is moving fast, and IT is moving even faster, I decided to start this blog in the middle of 2015.
 The main purpose of this blog is to share knowledge with.. myself.
-Writing it down allows me to forget the details, and makes room to learn even more. ;-)
+Writing it down allows me to forget the details, and makes room to learn even more!
+During the years, I moved from being a system administrator to more of an architect role, and it is really nice to see myself developing into new roles over the years.

-If you would like to learn more about me, feel free to contact me on Twitter.
+If you would like to learn more about me, feel free to contact me on Twitter, LinkedIn or on other places online you might find me.